-East Midlands Children and Young Peoples Sexual Assault Service (EMCYPSAS) Crisis Support Worker – NJC Pay scale 12 FTE £22,571 – Permanent
+East Midlands Children and Young Peoples Sexual Assault Service (EMCYPSAS) Crisis Support Worker – 30 hours per week – NJC Pay scale 12 FTE £25,231 (Pro-rata) – Permanent

 Employed by Nott’s SVS Services, working in partnership with Nottingham University Hospitals Trust, this is an exciting opportunity to provide crisis support worker support to children, young people and their families who are accessing services at the Nottinghamshire Hub of the EMCYPSAS and across the East Midlands.

 Based at EMCYPSAS, Queens Medical Centre, Nottingham University Hospitals Trust and Notts SVS Services City Centre Head Office.